seinwave/hyperbolator/DevLog.md

 #### Pre

 As promised, I'm going to make that `upload` button actually do something.
 And I'm going to fiddle with the design until we arrive at something I'm happy with.
+Not much functional complexity going into the work today -- but I'm not holding it against me.
+I'm working on my portfolio at the same time.

+####

+Done!

+Had to learn some stuff about `refs` in React, and my `onChangeFile` function could probably use some refactoring -- but it works.

+Everything was accomplished in `Input.js`, after a modest amount of struggling.
+[This stack overflow answer](https://stackoverflow.com/questions/37457128/react-open-file-browser-on-click-a-div) was extremely helpful.

+Lesson learned today, though: I will NOT be doing any more CSS noodling until my functionality is up and running.
+Want to get those basics down, and

+#### Post

 ### 5.25.20